harness/developer-hub/docs/platform/delegates/secure-delegates/delegate-read-only-file-system-config-guide.md

 - Working Directory (default: /opt/harness-delegate/)

-When deploying the delegate on a read-only file system, writable alternatives must be provided for these directories.
-The most common solution is to mount writable volumes in these locations.
+When deploying the delegate on a read-only file system, neither of these two locations is writable, so writable alternatives must be provided for these directories.
+The most common solution is to mount writable volumes in these locations, /tmp can be mounted directly, but the working directory needs to mount to a non-existing location and configure WORKING_DIR to point to that location.

 :::info note